danhixon/Slideshowpro/README.md

 Include in your Gemfile:

-    gem "slideshopro", :git =>
+    gem "slideshowpro"

-      "git://github.com/danhixon/slideshowpro.git"
+Or just install it:

+    gem install slideshowpro

-This gem currently requires 'curl' - it calls it using back ticks `curl`.
+This gem currently requires 'curl' - it calls it using back ticks.
 TODO: use curb instead so the dependency can be declared.

 Usage
 -----